Psychtoolbox-3/psychtoolbox-3.github.com/_posts/2014-11-05-Psychtoolbox-3.0.12-Released.markdown

 ### System and software requirements

--   Only 64-Bit Windows-7 is officially supported.
+-   MS-Windows: Only 64-Bit Windows-7 is officially supported.
 PTB only gets (infrequently and lightly) tested with Windows-7.
 It should also work with 64-Bit Windows-8 and later and with 64-Bit Windows Vista and 64-Bit Windows-XP, but if you run into problems with those earlier or later systems you are